 In order to recognize, support, and encourage the young people of our country who have demonstrated a commitment to advancing the cause of relations among the races, Princeton University is sponsoring an awards program for high school students -- the Princeton Prize in Race Relations.
 Princeton and its alumni recognize that the issue of race relations continues to be one of the most urgent and important challenges facing our country.
 Princeton has created this program to identify and commend young people who are working to increase understanding and mutual respect among all races.
 Through the Princeton Prize we hope to encourage others to join in these or similar efforts and to undertake initiatives of their own.

-The 30-Something Group was recently revived, to provide social opportunities for this underserved portion of the club membership.
+The 30-Something Group was recently revived, to provide opportunities to gather, socialize, and network.
 We hope to see you at many events.
 All are welcome!

 Princeton in Chicago Schools (PICS)